Awedtan/Pokeman/README.md

 Visual Basic Project for Computer Studies class

-Note: Github doesn't allow uploading files with weird characters in their name.
-The .vs file is not included here
+Note: Visual Studio will automatically create a .vs file, so it is not included here